 Animal Welfare Label

-In 2008, KAT developed wide-ranging requirements with the German animal welfare organizations on the rearing of laying hens using the KAT standard.
-The goal was a particularly animal-friendly rearing of laying hens in barn and free-range farms in order to market the eggs with the label "Animal welfare tested".
+In 2008, KAT developed wide-ranging requirements with the German animal welfare organizations on the husbandry of laying hens using the KAT standard.
+The goal was a particularly animal-friendly keeping of laying hens in barn and free-range farms in order to market the eggs with the label "Animal welfare tested".

 Against the backdrop of the general proliferation of quality labels and KAT's long-standing and good collaboration with the German Animal Welfare Organization, the label "Animal welfare tested" was transferred in 2015 to the animal welfare label of the German Animal Welfare Organization "For more animal welfare".
 In this way, the value added to animal welfare was made more transparent and consistent to the consumer.